(she/her)

 Narrative

 Narrative Therapy (NT) is a collaborative and highly empowering approach that views you as the expert in your own life.
-Together we will explore the stories that we tell about ourselves and your experiences, especially the ones that may feel limiting and painful.
+Together we will explore the stories that you tell about yourself and your experiences, especially the ones that may feel limiting and painful.
 This therapy invites you to reframe and re-author these stories in ways that highlight your strengths, values and hopes for the future.
 By creating space for new perspectives, NT helps you separate yourself from the problems you are facing and opens up new possibilities for change and growth.

-6 ratings with written reviews
+7 ratings with written reviews

 November 15, 2025